icculus/steamshim/README.txt

 talks to the open source C++ code via a pipe, which talks to Steamworks.
 You can now add Steam achievements to your game without violating the GPL.

-- You have a game written in a programming language that can't interact with C++ directly, so you can't make use of the Steamworks SDK directly.
-If your language can link to C-callable code, you can use this to wire up to Steamworks.

 How does it work?